bboles/glids/README.md

 `glids` is a small command-line utility for quickly listing GitLab Group and Project IDs based on search terms and activity.
 It can display projects, groups, or a full group/project hierarchy.

+When working with the GitLab API, you have to plug in a numeric ID instead of the group or project name in many places.
+This can be painful if there are dozens or hundreds of groups/projects you are working with.
+I made this tool so I could quickly map the group/project names to their respective ID.

 ## Features

 *   List projects matching a search term (default mode).